-Alpha decay is the process in which an alpha particle (containing two neutrons and two protons) is ejected from the nucleus.
+Alpha decay (a.k.a. α decay) is the radioactive process in which an alpha (α) particle (containing two neutrons and two protons) is ejected from the nucleus.
 An alpha particle is identical to the nucleus of a helium atom.
-All nuclei with the atomic number (Z) greater than 82, are considered unstable.
+All nuclei with an atomic number (Z) greater than 82, are considered unstable.
 These are considered “neutron-rich” and undergo alpha decay commonly.

 Alpha particles are not generally dangerous unless the source is ingested or inhaled since alpha radiation is the most destructive form of ionizing radiation.